tetutaro/party_parrot/README.md

 ### Basic Parrots

-Most of below parrots also exist in the originator, but I remade them as I like.
+Some of below parrots also exist in the originator, but I remade them as I like.

 | Image | Name | Image | Name |
 |:---:|:---|:---:|:---|